Wrigley Field: Football

 Northwestern football returned to Wrigley Field in 2021 and 2023, and hosted two games at Wrigley Field during stadium reconstruction in 2024.
-They’ll host two more at Wrigley Field in 2025.
-During the 2017 offseason, the home (third base) dugout and adjacent seating were redesigned to be portable, and the playing field will accommodate a regulation size 120-yard football field that will run east-west, unlike the Bears, when the stadium was north-south.
+They hosted two more at Wrigley Field in 2025.
+During the 2017 offseason, the home (third base) dugout and adjacent seating were redesigned to be portable, and the playing field will accommodate a regulation size 120-yard football field that will run east–west, unlike the Bears, when the stadium was north–south.
 During most of the Bears' run in Wrigley Field, the goal posts were located on the goal line as was NFL rules until 1975, not the end line as it was in college and after 1974, the NFL, which made the deeper end zones relevant.
 A Northwestern football game had also been scheduled for Wrigley in 2020, but was relocated to Northwestern's Ryan Field due to the COVID-19 pandemic.
 As a makeup, Northwestern relocated their 2021 home game against Purdue to Wrigley Field, which was held in November.
 The Wildcats also hosted Iowa in November 2023.
-The Wildcats hosted Ohio State on November 16, 2024 and the Fighting Illini November 30, 2024.
+The Wildcats hosted Ohio State on November 16, 2024, and the Fighting Illini November 30, 2024.